 Anatomy of the cervix

 It is supported by ligaments (cardinal ligaments laterally and uterosacral ligaments posterolaterally).
+Due to anteversion and retroversion, the cervix rarely lies in the same longitudinal plane as the uterus and is mobile.
 The cervix opens into the uterine cavity superiorly (via the internal os) and into the vagina inferiorly (via the external os).
 The os appears round in nulliparous women but can be seen as a transverse slit in those who have gone through labour.

 Physiology of the cervix